 This card specifies the characteristics for each pipe included in the simulation.
 [IUSPI] and [IDPI] specify the upstream segment location and downstream segment location of the pipe, respectively.
 The user must also set an upstream [EUPI] and downstream [EDPI] invert elevation, diameter [WPI], and length [DLXPI] for each pipe.
-[FPI] sets the bottom roughness value (using a Manning’s friction factor) and [FMINPI] specifies the minor friction losses.
+[FPI] sets the bottom roughness value (using a Manning’s friction factor), and [FMINPI] specifies the minor friction losses.

 Setting the pipe location [LATPIC] to DOWN specifies that the pipe is at the downstream end of the segment.
-In this case the water surface elevations are computed based on the right-hand side water surface elevation of the segment.
+In this case, the water surface elevations are computed based on the right-hand side water surface elevation of the segment.
 The elevation of the right-hand side of the segment is estimated using the water surface slope of segment IUPI and IUPI-1.
 Also, momentum from the outflow is preserved as in a downstream structure withdrawal.
-If the pipe location [LATPIC] is set to LAT, it is assumed that the outflow is treated as a lateral withdrawal at the segment center elevation.
-In both cases selective withdrawal is used in the computations.
+If pipe location [LATPIC] is set to LAT, the outflow is assumed to be treated as a lateral withdrawal at the segment center elevation.
+In both cases, selective withdrawal is used in the computations.

 Note that for a downstream segment that is at the upstream end of a branch, this inflow is treated as an inflow.
-If it is input to a downstream segment that is not the upstream end, it is treated as a tributary inflow.
+If input to a downstream segment that is not the upstream end, inflow is treated as a tributary inflow.

-Figure 7 and Figure 8 show the layout of pipes set as a downstream [DOWN] and a lateral [LAT] withdrawal from the upstream segment, respectively.
+Figure 7 and Figure 8 show the layout of pipes set as a downstream [DOWN] and lateral [LAT] withdrawal from the upstream segment, respectively.